-This walk is focused on Octavian Augustus (63 BC-14AD) and his impact on the Campus Martius.
+This walk is focused on emperor Octavian Augustus (63 BC-14AD) and his impact on the area of Rome called Campus Martius.
 We will see a highly symbolic complex of monuments, that were all connected and all made to build consensus around the first emperor.

-We continue on through the heart of Campus Martius to reach the front of the House of Deputies to see the obelisk, which used to be in the center of an impressive sundial made under Augustus, the Horologium Augusti.
+We continue on through the heart of Campus Martius to reach the front of the House of Deputies to see the obelisk, which used to be the gnomon of an impressive sundial made under Augustus, the Horologium Augusti.

 End the walk at the Pantheon, the most incredible building of all times.
 Its first version was built under Augustus as part of the complex.

 Entrance tickets to Ara Pacis: 13 euro; 11 euro age 6- 25; free under 6; more if there are temporary exhibitions.
 Entrance tickets to Mausoleum: 6 euro; 5 euro age 6-25, reservation needed.